T20 World Cup, India vs New Zealand: In virtual eliminator, Virat Kohli and Co face their nemesis

 It’s been a week since the Indian team endured a rather dismal evening against Pakistan.
 It is often said that teams like to get back into action immediately after a big defeat but the Indian team looked drained at times in the match against Pakistan and the break could have come in handy.
 And now they’d hope for a course correction against the Kiwis, and it will depend largely on getting the roles assigned for the players right.

-It wont be easy against a quality New Zealand side, that will come hard at India having also lost Pakistan in their opening game.
-Tim Southee and Trent Boult, especially have been a nemesis for the Indians in big games.
+It won’t be easy against a quality New Zealand side, that will come hard at India having also lost Pakistan in their opening game.
+Tim Southee and Trent Boult especially have been a nemesis for the Indians in big games.
 However, their soft underbelly is batting where Kane Williamson is dealing with fitness issues and the rest of unit doesn’t boast of out and out match-winners.

 Muttiah Muralidaran column: India too reliant on Jasprit Bumrah, need a more balanced bowling attack

-And herein lies India’s chance but for that, their bowlers need to implement the game plans perfectly, something they couldn’t against Pakistan.
-Even more important will be execution from two players on whom the team management has heavily invested – Hardik Pandya and Bhuvneshwar Kumar, who have been causing concerns not just with their form but the way the team balance works.
+And herein lies India’s chance.
+But for that, their bowlers need to implement the game plans perfectly, something they couldn’t against Pakistan.
+Even more important will be execution from two players on whom the team management has heavily invested – Hardik Pandya and Bhuvneshwar Kumar – who have been causing concerns not just with their form but the way the team balance works.
 Pandya not bowling and Bhuvneshwar not being at his best has exposed India’s batting and bowling depth.
 But all the indications are that the team management are going to persist with the same combination.

 India have shown in recent times that they perform at their best when backed into a corner.
 For starters, Kohli and Co simply cannot afford another poor 30 minutes if they wish to stay longer in the UAE.